Arriving in India

 Competition and the Ride Home

 I have never considered myself to be a competitive person.
 Perhaps at one point I wasn’t, or perhaps I’ve just been deluding myself all this time.
 The first indisputable proof that I am indeed a competitive person came when I started riding my bike to work on a regular basis*.
-I noticed after only a few weeks that I just could not tolerate being passed, and had an unquenchable thirst to pass others. ...
+I noticed after only a few weeks that I just could not tolerate being passed, and had an unquenchable thirst to pass others.
+Now in the grand scope of competitive behavior, this assessment isn’t really all that scathing.
+Even assuming that you (like me) have some presentiment that excessive competition is contra-indicative of peak mental health, you will probably grant that a behavior like running at the head of the heard is a natural survival instinct. ...

 September 24, 2009 · 3 min · Tucker Bradford